How to Find the Top Cocos2d-x Game

 Nevertheless, we thought it might be interesting to see which games proved the best ones built on the Cocos2d-x platform, and after a few days of scouring the depths of the internet, we have come up with a list of the ten games worth mentioning.

 Make Your Cocos2d-x Game a Success

-With the new SOOMLA God Mode Analytics dashboard we’re able to show you analytics of other games similar to yours and compare overlapping user behavior.
+With the new SOOMLA God Mode Analytics dashboard we’re able to show you analytics of other games similar to yours.
 Leverage cross-game intelligence to build a better game.

 Top Cocos2d-x Games

 The list was built having the number of downloads, number of ratings and the average rating in mind.
 We also looked into which prominent SDKs were being used in these top games.
 So without further ado, I present to you – THE LIST:

 Family Guy: The Quest for Stuff is a Freemium video game for iOS, Android, Windows Phone 8 and Windows 8.1 based on the American animated series Family Guy.
 It allows users to create and run their own version of Quahog using familiar characters and buildings.
 It features an original story conceived by the show’s writers in which Quahog has been destroyed and it’s up to you to bring it back to its former glory.